Junction4Nako/Junction4Nako.github.io/_pages/about.md

 [\[**GitHub Project (Coming Soon)**\]](https://junction4nako.github.io/)
 - We present Mixture-of-Visual-Thoughts, an adaptive reasoning paradigm that unifies different thinking modes within one model and guides it to select the appropriate one based on context.
-- We introduce AdaVaR, an adaptive learning framework, including a well-designed AdaGRPO RL algorithm to induce context-adaptive mode selection capabilities.
+- We introduce an adaptive learning framework, including an RL algorithm AdaGRPO, tailored for inducing context-adaptive mode selection capabilities.
 - We construct AdaVaR-3B and AdaVaR-7B, which achieve consistent improvement across various scenarious!
 </div>
 </div>